vvutharkar/flask-sessionsql/docs/index.rst

 Quickstart
 ----------

-Flask-Session is really easy to use.
+Flask-SessionSql is really easy to use.

 Basically for the common use of having one Flask application all you have to do is to create your Flask application, load the configuration of choice and